0xTCG/aldy/README.rst

 Aldy
 ****

-Aldy is a tool for allelic decomposition and exact genotyping of highly polymorphic and structurally variant genes.
+Aldy is a tool for allelic decomposition (haplotype reconstruction) and exact genotyping of highly polymorphic and structurally variant genes.
 More simply, it is a tool which can detect the copy number of a target gene, and the structure and genotype of each gene copy present in the sample.

 Aldy has been published in `Nature Communications <https://www.nature.com/articles/s41467-018-03273-1>`_ (`doi:10.1038/s41467-018-03273-1 <http://doi.org/10.1038/s41467-018-03273-1>`_).